EffectOrientedProgramming/book/Chapters/05_Testing.md

     !assertTrue(42 == 47)
 ```

-A test can be an Effect as long as the final expression of that Effect is an assertion.
+A test can be an Effect as long as the final expression of that Effect is an `Assertion`.
 The Effect is automatically run by the test framework:

 ```scala 3 mdoc:testzio